Smart Appliance Boom, Smartphone Slump; Consumer Electronics Supply Chains Diversify at Both Ends

-These findings are from ABI Research’s Next-Generation Data Center Forecasts market data report.
-This report is part of the company’s Distributed and Edge Computing research service, which includes research, data, and ABI Insights.
+These findings are from ABI Research’s Consumer Electronics Supply Chain: Market Trends and Regulation report.
+This report is part of the company’s Supply Chain Management and Logistics research service, which includes research, data, and ABI Insights.
+Based on extensive primary interviews, application analysis reports present an in-depth analysis of key market trends and factors for a specific technology.

 Press Release